Cremorne, New South Wales: Schools

-A co-educational private school, SCECGS Redlands, has its senior campus in Military Road and its junior and middle campus in Murdoch Street.
+A co-educational private school, SCECGS Redlands, has its senior campus in Military Road and its junior and middle campus in Alister Street.

 Housing

 Cremorne is predominantly a residential area, with a wide variety of architectural styles.
 Federation styles are common.
 The California Bungalow style is also represented.
 The most outstanding example is Belvedere, in Cranbrook Avenue.
 An example of the larger California style, Belvedere was designed by Alexander Stewart Jolly and built in 1919.
-It has heritage listings at both state and federal levels.
+It has heritage listings at both state and federal levels.There are also a number of townhouses and duplexes in Cremorne, mostly near Ben Boyd Road.
+Apartments are also quite common with the tallest on being The Craigholm on Ben Boyd Road.